omega8cc/boa/docs/INSTALL.md

 - **LITE**: Remains completely free to use without any kind of license as it was from the beginning (previously named HEAD or STABLE).
 This branch should be considered BOA LTS with slow updates, focused on both security and bug fixes, with very limited new feature additions.

 - **DEV**: Requires a paid license for both installation and upgrade.
-It includes the latest features, security updates, bug fixes, and installed service versions.
+It includes the latest features, security updates, bug fixes, and installed services versions.
 This branch shouldn't be used in production without extensive testing.

 - **PRO**: Requires a paid license and is available only as an upgrade from either LITE or DEV (or previous HEAD/STABLE).
 This branch features regular monthly or bi-monthly releases, closely following the tested DEV branch.